 CRM Course(Meeting, type: Course)”

-The two generic properties “has type”, “role” allow for turning source classes “into data”.
-Then, a loss free mapping is done.
-This works, as long as roles and types are not related.
+The two generic properties “has type” and “in role” allow for turning source classes “into data”.
+Then, a loss-free mapping is accomplished.
+This works as long as roles and types are not related.
 In schema A2: Student – attended -> Course, Professor – taught -> Course, the mapping to B would still work, but the “binding” of “taught” to “Professor” cannot be rendered by adding types and roles as data.
-If this is needed on the target side, it needs again extension.
+If this is needed on the target side, it would require an extension.

-In the following, we distinguish two fundamental use cases: The maintenance of the target schema foresees user driven extensions or not.
+In the following, we distinguish two fundamental use cases: the maintenance of the target schema foresees user-driven extensions, or not.
 In the latter case, nothing can be done about a true mismatch (case c) above).
 In case d), overlapping constructs, the best overlapping may be chosen as a surrogate for a true generalization.
-The mapping job is finished with steps 6,7 of the development process above.
+The mapping job is finished with steps 6 and 7 of the development process above.

-If, on the other side, extensions are foreseen, and this is the default for using the CRM methodology, the source schema and data encoded under it are seen as empirical source material and we go back to step 1 of the development process, if the source schema is not sufficiently mapped for the purpose.
+If, on the other side, extensions are foreseen (this is the default for using the CRM methodology), the source schema and data encoded under it are seen as empirical source material, and we go back to step 1 of the development process if the source schema has not been sufficiently mapped for the purpose.
 For any specific construct to be added, and for overlapping concepts (case d) above), suitable generalizations should be considered.
 In the CRM Methodology we foresee in particular that also existing concepts in the target should be considered to be widened in scope when a particular mapping provides evidence that this is useful for the purpose of the target.

-As long as the target schema provides suitable generalizations, the extension is regarded to be “compatible”, and can stay in the use of a local community, regardless if it proposed as a recommendation for a wider community.
-If, on the other side it requires generalizations not covered by the target, it is preferable to modify the target itself.
-Summarizing, mapping is a special case of an ontology development process, in particular, if the target foresees extension and is open to modification proposals.
+As long as the target schema provides suitable generalizations, the extension is regarded to be “compatible” and can stay in the use of a local community, regardless of if it is proposed as a recommendation for a wider community.
+If, however, it requires generalizations not covered by the target, it is preferable to modify the target itself.
+As seen through this lens, mapping is a special case of an ontology development process, especially if the target foresees extension and is open to ongoing modification.

 Principles Introduction

-This part of the guide provides a set of individual principles as a reference to be taken into account alongside the above described processes for building and/or extending ontologies for integrating data in empirical domains.
-The principles ares organized according to eight thematic areas which individually group together a series of related methodological principles and recommendations.
+This part of the guide provides a set of individual principles as a reference to be taken into account alongside the Process Model for building and/or extending ontologies for integrating data in empirical domains.
+The principles are organized according to eight thematic areas which each group together a series of related methodological principles and recommendations.

 These thematic groups are: